 You also get updates, so when Minifree makes a substantial change to the libreboot firmware that it ships, you will receive a copy of it along with documentation for how to install it and tweak it to your needs.

-Such a service is especially important in this day and age when more and more devices are becoming locked down with anti-features like Restricted Boot, while containing malicious backdoors.
+Such a service is especially important in this day and age when more and more devices are becoming locked down with anti-features like Secure Boot, while containing malicious backdoors.
 Minifree is an escape from that kind of mistreatment.